 Backward-looking variance tells you what happened.
 Accrual modeling tells you what is about to.

 Backward-looking variance is table stakes.
-The leverage point is forward.
+The leverage is forward.

 Most engineering overruns are predictable weeks before they appear in the accounting system.
 The commitments are already made.
-The invoices have not arrived yet.
+The invoices haven't arrived yet.
 Accrual modeling closes that gap by tracking three categories of committed-but-not-yet-billed spend.

 Cloud reservations and running instances.
-Cloud billing arrives with a 24-48 hour delay.
+Cloud billing arrives with a 24–48 hour delay.
 Resource inventories are real-time.[4]
-The agent queries the provider's resource API, calculates the burn rate of what is currently running, and projects forward.
+The agent queries the provider's resource API, calculates the burn rate of what's currently running, and projects forward.
 A GPU cluster running at $1,200/day with no termination scheduled accrues $8,400 over the next week.
-That number should be in this Monday's brief, not next month's surprise.
+That number should be in Monday's brief, not next month's surprise.

 The accrual model produces a projected month-end and quarter-end spend number that incorporates everything committed.
 When that projection breaches the budget, the agent flags it as a predicted overrun.
 Three to four weeks of lead time before the numbers go final.
 That window is where decisions still cost less than they will.